This is the most detailed Force USA G10 review that you are going to find on the internet!

 For comparison sake:

-- The G15 uses the non-traditional Westside spacing as the G10.
+- The G15 and G20 both use the same non-traditional Westside spacing (uniform 1″ spacing) as the G10.

 - The Force USA G3 also has non-traditional Westside hole spacing but in a different way.
 Its power rack uses 2” spacing in the upper area only and 1” spacing in the middle and lower regions.